Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a id="speak"></a>
 ### speak

 With this function you can have a piece of text be read out loud, using the device's text-to-speech engine.
-Simply pass the text you want to read as the first parameter, and optionally a language identifier as the second parameter.
+Simply pass the text you want to read as the first argument, and optionally a language identifier as the second argument.

 > Please note that only the first 400 characters will be read.
-Please also note that the second parameter is ignored if the language is not supported.
+Please also note that the second argument is ignored if the language is not supported.

 ```js
 speak('Hello World');